 Girls' confidence drops by 30% between the ages 8 and 14.

 "Now, more than ever, girls should be armed with confidence.
 They need to have faith in their phenomenal abilities, resist the need to please, fight back against intimidation from peers or adults, and stand up for others, and most importantly, themselves.
 Confident girls become confident women, and we want that status for our girls, who seem fearless and exuberant through most of elementary school, only to lose confidence at puberty.
 Boys and girls run neck and neck, confidence-wise, up to then, but when the estrogen-testosterone waves start flooding kids’ brains, all that changes.
-For girls, confidence takes a huge hit," write Katty Kay, Claire Shipman and JillEllyn Riley, in TIME.
+For girls, confidence takes a huge hit," observe Katty Kay, Claire Shipman and JillEllyn Riley.

 To determine just how much of a confidence drop girls experience, Kay and Shipman, who are the authors of The Confidence Code for Girls, worked with a polling firm to survey over 1,300 girls in the U.S. from ages 8 to 18.
 The study found that girls' confidence drops by 30% between the ages of 8 and 14.
 "We were surprised at how quickly, how deep that drop is," says Shipman.
 "And especially because right until age 8, there's really no difference [between girls and boys] in confidence levels."
 Based on their prior book, The Confidence Code, focused on adult women, they also know that, once opened, this confidence gap often fails to close later in life.